 The Wooden Boatshop build, repair and maintain a range of classic wooden boats.

-Range of services tailored to the neads of each boat owner.
+Range of services tailored to the needs of each boat owner.

-The Wooden Boatshop offers a full range of products.
+The Wooden Boatshop offers a full range of traditional boat hardware and fittings.

 The Wooden Boatshop have been official Yanmar dealers since 1990

 Flagpoles designed and crafted by hand with over 30 years marine and rigging experience.